gcpjedi/google-k8s-workshop-v2/modules/02-containers.md

 ## The Sample App

 You'll use a very simple sample application `gceme` as the basis for your Continuous Delivery (CD) pipeline. `gceme` is written in Go and is located in the `sample-app` directory in this repo.
-When you run the `gceme` binary on a GCE instance, it displays the instance's metadata in a card:
+When you run the `gceme` binary on a GCE instance, it displays the instance's metadata on a card.

 ![](img/info-card.png)